 No, satellite internet isn’t the same as cable.
 The cable internet is delivered by underground copper cabling, while the satellite internet signals are beamed via orbiting satellites to dishes installed at the consumer end.

 If you are heavy requirements in streaming and online gaming, cable internet will be your go-to solution in the absence of fiber.
-But if you want internet in rural areas, out-of-reach zones, or other kinds of internet services, the satellite will be your best shot.
+But the satellite will be your best shot if you want internet in rural areas, out-of-reach zones, or other kinds of internet services.

 Yes, the speed of satellite internet is good enough for streaming.
 However, the speeds at disposal may not allow for multiple instances of heavy or 4K streaming.